Moscow Cinema Theater open air hall

-Yet the most important change suggested by these architectural forms was a new correlation between architecture and the recipient, where the extra space provided required first and foremost the presence of someone who would modify, articulate, and subjectify that architecture.
-In return, this new feature formed a novel but at the same time ambiguous interrelation between the notions of particularity and commonality, between the subject and the universal.
-On the one hand, there was great excitement about the self-potency granted by the universalist world outlook, which offered an opportunity to shape reality, but, on the other, it generated tensions related to a fear of being absorbed or lost in the “extra territories” of commonality that belonged to no one.
+Yet the most important change suggested by these architectural forms was a new correlation between subject and architecture where the extra space provided foremost required the presence of the subject who would modify, articulate and substantiate that architecture.
+In return, this new feature formed a new but at the same time ambiguous interrelation between subject and commonality, between the particular and the universal.
+On the one h and, there was great excitement about the self-potency granted by the universalist world outlook which offered an opportunity to shape reality, but on the other h and, it generated tensions related to a fear of being absorbed or lost in the no one’s extraterritories of commonality.

 Writers Summer Resort in Sevan